oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

           path: ""
       curations: []
 # ...
-# Finally, a list of project related issues that happened during dependency analysis.
+# Finally, a list of project-related issues that happened during dependency analysis.
 Fortunately empty in this case.
     issues: {}
 # A field to quickly check if the analyzer result contains any issues.
     has_issues: false